djccarew/app-modernization-helm-lab/README.md

    # Helm charts get their names from the  folder they reside in.
    # Rename the folder to something unique  when using a shared ICP Cluster for this lab
-   # Substitute your username (eg user04) for [uname]
-   mv chart/liberty-starter chart/liberty-starter-[uname]
+   mv chart/liberty-starter chart/liberty-starter-$USER

    # Fixup chart metadata so chart name matches new folder name
-   # Substitute  your logged in  username for [uname]
-   sed -i 's/liberty-starter/liberty-starter-[uname]/' chart/liberty-starter-[uname]/Chart.yaml
+   sed -i "s/liberty-starter/liberty-starter-$USER/" chart/liberty-starter-$USER/Chart.yaml

    # Generate the chart archive.
-Substitute your username (eg user04) for [uname]
-   helm package chart/liberty-starter-[uname] -d docs/charts
+   helm package chart/liberty-starter-$USER -d docs/charts

    # Generate index for repository
    # substitute your github username for [ghuname]